gabekanegae/gabekanegae.github.io/_posts/2020-9-18-reverse-engineering-lunia.md

 Additionally, **this is not an incentive or recommendation for you to play on an unofficial server**.
 I won't be giving any pointers on how to access them, but, again, the information is easily available online if you search for it.
 However, as Lunia is still "active", from now on I will be talking about it in the present tense.
 Do be aware that, officially, the game servers - and, being an MMO, the game itself - are unavailable.

-Finally, all of this was done solely for educational purposes.
+Finally, **all of this was done solely for educational purposes**.
 There is absolutely no intention of breaking copyright or redistributing any proprietary files, nor disrupting any active services.
 This is a writeup of a technical exploration fueled by curiosity, passion and nostalgia.

 ### 1. What is Lunia?